Skip to content

 • Notes: ship with clear data refresh model + transparent calculations

-Repeat for each theme and you'll quickly see what should ship first.
+Repeat this for each theme and you will quickly see what should ship first.

 Roadmap sanity checklist